How To Milk A Difficult Goat Using Goat Hobbles

 What are goat hobbles?

-Goat hobbles are a safe and gentle binding tool for your goat’s hind legs that help to hold them in place.
-They do not hurt them in any way and help to keep a safer environment while milking.
+Goat hobbles are a thick canvas strap that has a loop at each end that is adjusted with velcro.
+They are a safe and gentle binding tool for your goat’s hind legs that help to hold them in place.
+They do not hurt them in any way and work great to keep a safer environment while milking.

 How do hobbles keep a goat from kicking?

-They attach around the upper legs and restrict movement just enough.
-They can still step around but kicking is much more difficult for them.
+Goat hobbles attach around the upper back legs of your goat restricting movement just enough so they cannot kick out.
+They can still step around allowing them to feel more comfortable, but kicking is much more difficult for them.
 This means you will have enough time to move the milk bucket before it can get knocked over.

 Can you make goat hobbles?

-There are several ideas for making DIY goat hobbles that are available on Pinterest and to be true to my DIY self, I admit I did try them out.
-Even though the homemade hobbles were a success for the poster, however, my goat Wren wriggled out of those babies faster than lightning.
+There are several ideas for making DIY goat hobbles available online, and to be true to my DIY self, I admit I did try them out.
+Even though the homemade hobbles were a success for the person who made them, my goat Wren wriggled out of those babies faster than lightning.

 I finally bit the bullet and purchased a pair online.
 After quite a bit of searching, I found these goat hobbles on Amazon, and I really like them.
 The straps are wide and thick, and the velcro is sturdy enough to keep the doe from kicking out easily, yet are easy to use and adjust.